D. S. Senanayake

 Born to an entrepreneur from the village of Botale, Senanayake was educated at S. Thomas' College, Mutwal before briefly working as a clerk in the Surveyor General's Department.
-Joining the family business, he managed the family own estates and the Kahatagaha Graphite Mine.
-Long with his brothers, Senanayake became active in the temperance movement which grew into the independence movement following 1915 Sinhalese-Muslim riots, in which the Senanayake brothers were imprisoned without charges for 46 days.
+Joining the family business, he managed the family estates and the Kahatagaha Graphite Mine.
+Along with his brothers, Senanayake became active in the temperance movement which grew into the independence movement following 1915 Sinhalese-Muslim riots, in which the Senanayake brothers were imprisoned without charges for 46 days.
 He was elected unopposed in 1924 to the Legislative Council of Ceylon from Negombo, becoming the Secretary of the unofficial members group of the Legislative Council.
 In 1931, he was elected to the State Council of Ceylon, where he served as Minister of Agriculture and Lands.
 He was elected to the first Parliament of Ceylon forming a government and serving as Ceylon's first Prime Minister from 1947 until his death in 1952.

 Early life and education

-He was born in the village of Botale in the Hapitigam Korale (currently known as Mirigama) on 21 October 1884 to Don Spater Senanayake (1847–1907) and Dona Catherina Elizabeth Perera Gunasekera Senanayake (1852–1949).
-Spater Senanayake had made his fortune in graphite mining and at the time he was expanding into plantations and investments in the arrack renting franchise, later he would be awarded the title of Mudaliyar for his philanthropy.
+He was born in the village of Botale in the Hapitigam Korale (currently known as Mirigama) on 20 October 1884 to Don Spater Senanayake (1847–1907) and Dona Catherina Elizabeth Perera Gunasekera Senanayake (1852–1949).
+Spater Senanayake had made his fortune in graphite mining and at the time he was expanding into plantations and investments in the arrack renting franchise.
+Later he would be awarded the title of Mudaliyar for his philanthropy.
 Stephen Senanayake had two elder brothers, Don Charles "D. C." Senanayake and Fredrick Richard "F. R." Senanayake; and one sister, Maria Frances Senanayake who married F. H. Dias Bandaranaike.

 Brought up in a devout Buddhist family, he entered the prestigious Anglican school S. Thomas' College, Mutwal.
 Never a studious student, he excelled in sports playing cricket and played in the Royal-Thomian.
 He later played cricket for the Sinhalese Sports Club and Nondescripts Cricket Club.
 His contemporaries at S. Thomas's includes D. R. Wijewardena, Sir Paul Pieris, Sir Arthur Wijewardena and Sir Francis Molamure.

 Early career

-After completing schooling, he worked as a clerk in the Surveyor General's Department, but left after a period of apprenticing.
-He joined his brother D. C. Senanayake in running his fathers extensive business holdings.
+After completing schooling, he worked as a clerk in the Surveyor General's Department but left after a period of apprenticing.
+He joined his brother D. C. Senanayake in running his father's extensive business holdings.
 He worked as a planter, introducing the new commercial crop of rubber to the family plantations.
-He managed the Kahatagaha Graphite Mine which was owned by his brother F. R. Senanayake wife's family.
+He managed the Kahatagaha Graphite Mine, which was owned by his brother F. R. Senanayake wife's family.
 F. R. Senanayake had married the youngest daughter of Mudaliyar Don Charles Gemoris Attygalle.
 He was a member of the Low-Country Products Association and of the Orient Club.
 In 1914, he was appointed as a member of a government commission sent to Madagascar to study and report on their graphite mining industry.